eamigo86/graphene-django-extras/README.md

     message.

 #### v0.1.0-alpha2:
-    1. Fixed bug when subscribing to a given action (create, update pr delete).
+    1. Fixed bug when subscribing to a given action (create, update or delete).
     2. Added intuitive and simple web tool to test notifications of graphene-django-extras subscription.

 #### v0.1.0-alpha1: